core-wg/sid-pen/draft-bormann-core-yang-sid-pen.md

 for nnn nnx, where x is the sequence number of the SID block in the mega-range (i.e., the PEN holder for nnn nnx controls SID 3nn nnn x00 000 to 3nn nnn x99 999).

+Similarly, the management of the SID blocks of 10 000 SIDs each, 100 such blocks for each mega-range 3 nnn 000 000, is delegated to the PEN holder for nn nxx, where x is the sequence number of the SID block in the mega-range (i.e., the PEN holder for nn nxx controls SID 3 nnn xx0 000 to 3 nnn xx9 999).

 The technical capacity to ensure the sustained operation of the registry for a period of at least 10 years (as required for registries